EgdeConsulting/ConexusAI/README.md

 ## Project Description

 Conexus AI is an undergraduate project developed by students from the University of South-Eastern Norway.
 The project focuses on implementing an AI chatbot to make the retrieval of relevant data from a large database more intuitive.
-Additionally, it includes features such as displaying data graphically, downloading it as either a .xls or .prf file, and receiving it directly into one's email.
+Additionally, it includes features such as displaying data graphically, downloading it as either a .xls or .pdf file, and receiving it directly into one's email.

 ### University